Accreditation associated with Heat Pumps

 Ask if the company will project manage the whole job and coordinate the drilling / trenching.
 This will help deliver you a properly matched and balanced system that will operate at a higher efficiency.

-Is my heat pump compatable with existing and future systems?
+Is my heat pump compatible with existing and future systems?

 Ask if the company will liaise directly with the installers of any new heating system such as under floor heating.
 It is critically important that these two systems are designed with each other in mind.